qnighy/node-cjs-interop/packages/babel-plugin-node-cjs-interop/README.md

 console.log({ f: ns.default, a: ns.a });
 ```

-and then wrap the namespace object by the aforementioned function:
+and then wraps the namespace object by the aforementioned function:

 ```javascript
 import * as nsOrig from "mod";